Elaine Lee, the South African born actress best known to Australians as Vera Collins in Number 96, has died at the age of 75.

 She eventually left the series in 1976 with Vera finally finding love with Guy Sutton (Peter Whitford).
 Producers sought to reprise the character into a spin-off series, Fair Game, with a pilot worked into two episodes of Number 96, but it was not picked up.

 Given Vera’s earlier professional background and constant ill-fated romances in Number 96, Lee’s farewell present from the producers upon leaving the series was an award statuette.
 “It was presented to the ‘Best Horizontal Actress’!,” she said.

 Lee also appeared in the 1000th episode special Number 96: They Said It Wouldn’t Last in mid-1976 and returned for the show’s curtain call at the end of its final episode in 1977.

 She went on to a guest role in the ABC comedy series Who Do You Think You Are and played school principal Margaret Gibson on the Seven Network‘s Glenview High.

-Later TV credits included Super Sleuth, Anzacs, A Country Practice, Bullpitt!, Heartbreak High, Bondi Banquet, All Saints and Home And Away.
+Later TV credits included Super Sleuth, Anzacs, A Country Practice (pictured, right, with Brian Wenzel), Bullpitt!, Heartbreak High, Bondi Banquet, All Saints and Home And Away.